Meet The Team

 Dr Tiffany PT, DPT

-Pelvic and Orthopedic Physical Therapist
+Pelvic Health and Orthopedic Therapist

 Tiffany is a Doctor of Physical Therapy focused on pelvic, orthopedic, and holistic well-being.
 Fun fact about me- I was born and raised in Greece.
 With an unbiased opinion that it’s the most beautiful place on earth.
 In college, I had always said I wanted to major in people.
 And I found that pursuing a career in PT was exactly that.
 It’s a profession that gives me an opportunity to help people not just physically but mentally, emotionally, and even spiritually.